jameslefevre/4D-microscopy-pipeline/scripts/hpc_job_templates/script_documentation.md

 ### Semantic segmentation

-**template script:** segment_20190809_pre1_d18_intAdj_rep1ds1gd_rf
+**template script:** segment_20200728_MDA231control_2 / segment_multi_20200728_MDA231control_2

 Applies a trained Weka classification model to segment sequences of tiff stacks.
 Although based on the Trainable Weka ImageJ plugin, a customised process is used.
-Each job in the array segments one image stack.
+In the standard script, each job in the array segments one image stack, where the stack number (parsed from filename, see stackNumberPrefix and stackNumberSuffix below) matches the PBS_ARRAY_INDEX.
+In the "multi" script a series of stacks are segmented within each job (allowing control of the degree of parallelism and expected runtime of each job).
+A job will be allocated stacks numberStacksPerJob*PBS_ARRAY_INDEX-numberStacksPerJob+1 to numberStacksPerJob*PBS_ARRAY_INDEX inclusive.

 This job calls the parameterised groovy scripts generate_save_features.groovy and apply_classifiers.groovy.
-Since these share many parameters, the parameters are defined separately at the top, which is a different setup to the scripts below.
+Since these share many parameters, the parameters are defined separately at the top of the job script, which is a different setup to the scripts below.

 **Parameters:**

 - feature_model_table: path to a text file containing a tab-separated table of feature and model information, which includes a column specifying the features used in the model to be used.
-The column heading must be the name of the model file (below).
-See ??? for details
+The column heading must match the modelName parameter (below).
+Included features are indicated by a '1', excluded features are left blank.
+See included template file feature_model_table.txt.
+The first column (feature_name) provides a unique label for each specific image feature, while the next five columns (operation, parameter, sigma, group, downsample) provide information specifying the computation of each feature, used in the groovy scripts (mostly generate_save_features)
 - imageStackLocation: path to a directory containing single channel, 32-bit tiff stacks to be segmented
 - modelName: The file name of the Weka classification model to be used (not including the .model extension).
 - modelPath: The directory containing the model file